 THE REMIX ROOM represents UNM Art Museum’s second Creative-In-Residence project.
-During Spring 2020 artist and educator León De la Rosa-Carrillo will engage UNM students in the exploration of remix as a form of critical inquiry and artistic practice.
+During Spring 2020 artist and educator León De la Rosa-Carrillo engaged UNM students in the exploration of remix as a form of critical inquiry and artistic practice.

 As a creative mechanism, remix allows people to use existing cultural forms and rearrange them in a way that better reflects their own life experiences, concerns and affective expressions.
 The Remix Room will offer visitors six different stations in which remix can be explored as a viable strategy to conduct research and produce remixed content.
 The projects presented demonstrate how remix can question, re-interpret, expand, reconsider and disrupt prevalent ideas.